 If we want to help people in addiction recover, we need to pay attention to how often trauma is both an unspoken and unacknowledged experience for many of them.
 The consequence of missing this important connection adds to the struggle for those who are stuck in addictive patterns.

-Obviously, there is an increased risk of trauma for substance abusers including accidents and injuries, exposure to violence and sexual trauma, as well as substance-related illnesses.
+Obviously, there is an increased risk of trauma for people who are heavy substance users including accidents and injuries, exposure to violence and sexual trauma, as well as substance-related illnesses.
 People struggling with addiction also experience more traumatic losses.

-While the high risks associated with substance abuse can be a source of trauma, most people who experience both trauma symptoms and substance abuse were exposed to significant adverse experiences long before their misuse of substances began.
+While the high risks associated with substance use can be a source of trauma, most people who experience both trauma symptoms and substance dependence were exposed to significant adverse experiences long before their misuse of substances began.

 Trauma symptoms differ greatly from person to person, but common symptoms of trauma include increased anxiety, fear, anger, and shame.
 Some people experience insomnia, nightmares, mood swings, agitation, or difficulty concentrating following a traumatic experience.
 Sometimes a person remains on “high alert” following traumatic experiences or they may be jumpy and easily startled.
 A person might feel more disconnected from themselves or others.
 There may also be very specific situations or places that trigger extreme emotional reactions.

-It is far too easy to mistake some of the common symptoms of unresolved trauma for the negative consequences of substance abuse.
+It is far too easy to mistake some of the common symptoms of unresolved trauma for the negative consequences of substance use.

 Those experiencing addiction are often anxious, have difficulty managing their emotions, and tend towards being impulsive.
 Complaints such as insomnia are frequent.
 But it is not helpful if we only attribute these experiences to a person’s use of substances or the chaos of life in addiction.